Vaginal Ring – A Birth Control Option

 - Risks and Side Effects of Vaginal Ring

-Vaginal ring, as the name suggests is a ring-shaped structure that is meant for insertion into the vagina.
-It is made of soft plastic material and is coated with hormones that prevent women from conceiving.
+The vaginal ring, as the name suggests is a ring-shaped structure that is meant for insertion into the vagina.
+It is made of soft plastic material or silicone and is coated with hormones that prevent women from conceiving.
 This simple contraceptive device is marketed under various brand names and is easily available in any family planning centre.